 In a collaborative or supervisory relationship that lasts over a period of years, it may become difficult to delineate as well as quantify respective contributions, meaning that issues may arise.
 SUPRA has seen a lot of research students in this position, and so we strongly recommend that you keep records/emails/drafts etc., so you’re able to clarify your ownership of IP if you ever need to do so.

-If you’ve created IP that you’d like to commercialise, you can contact the University’s Commercial Development & Industry Partnerships (CDIP).
+If you’ve created IP that you’d like to commercialise, you can contact the Commercialisation team in the University’s Research portfolio.

-Initial advice is confidential and free, although any action taken by CDIP to develop your IP may require you to enter into an agreement with the University.
+Initial advice is confidential and free, although any action taken by the Commercialisation team to develop your IP may require you to enter into an agreement with the University.
 This usually requires the assigning of your economic rights in return for a share of income.

 The law relating to IP and the moral rights that you have in your IP require that you be acknowledged appropriately as the author of your works.